15 Best Things to Do in Shipshewana, Indiana

 Known as the “Midwest’s Largest Flea Market,” people from all over the country come to find deals on everything under the sun.
 Be sure to watch their hours though – the flea market is seasonal and open every Tuesday & Wednesday from May through September.

-Visitors can also bid on antiques & vintage finds in the Antique & Miscellaneous Auction Building on property – which has 10 auctioneers simultaneously selling every Wednesday, year-round.
+Visitors can also bid on antiques & vintage finds in the Antique & Miscellaneous Auction Building on the property – which has 10 auctioneers simultaneously selling every Wednesday, year-round.

 After indulging in their famous home-style cooking, you’ll want to take a stroll around the beautiful Blue Gate property – complete with a wrap-around porch that is always tastefully decorated for the season.
 Be sure to catch one of their award-winning musicals or concerts, and shop the bakery or one of their specialty shops.